omari-kd/Environmental-Impact-on-Food-Production/README.md

 **Environmental Impact of Beef**\
 Beef production is associated with high eutrophication, which is due to runoff from manure and the overall environmental impact of livestock farming, especially compared to plant-based alternatives.

 **Manure Runoff** Large amounts of water are generated for beef production, which has high nitrogen and phosphorus levels.
 Eutrophication is caused when this manure runs off into waterways.
-Eutrophication is 59 times higher than beef in terms of kilograms due to it runoff from manure (Poore & Nemeck, 2018).
+Eutrophication is 59 times higher than beef in terms of kilograms due to runoff from manure (Poore & Nemeck, 2018).

 **Land Use** Beef production needs extensive land for grazing and feed crops, leading to deforestation and land degradation.
-This can also be a factor to soil erosion and nutrient runoff.\
+This can also be a factor in soil erosion and nutrient runoff.\
 \
-**Greenhouse Gas Emissions** Cattle product a significant amount of methane, a greenhouse gas that contributes to change in climate and also heightening eutrophication issues.
+**Greenhouse Gas Emissions** Cattle products a significant amount of methane, a greenhouse gas that contributes to changes in climate and also heightens eutrophication issues.

 **Environmental Impact of Coffee**\
 Ohio State Pressbooks states that coffee production and processing is a factor that contributes to eutrophication.
 Coffee processing generates a large amount of organic waste, including pulp and other residues, which are often discharged into nearby waterways (Hugo Coffee).
 This organic waste contains nutrients such as nitrogen and phosphorus; when entering water bodies, it can lead to excessive growth of algae (eutrophication).

-Coffee processing and the consumption of coffee has contributed to caffeine contamination in water, which has negative impacts on aquatic ecosystems (Butler, R.A., 2022).\
+Coffee processing and the consumption of coffee have contributed to caffeine contamination in water, which has negative impacts on aquatic ecosystems (Butler, R.A., 2022).\
 \
 **Environmental Impact of Dark Chocolate**\
-Chocolate in itself does not directly cause eutrophication, its consumption and production contribute to it through the environmental impacts of cocoa farming, chocolate manufacturing and packaging with it main concern in water usage, deforestation and energy consumption.
+Chocolate in itself does not directly cause eutrophication, but its consumption and production contribute to it through the environmental impacts of cocoa farming, chocolate manufacturing and packaging, with its main concerns in water usage, deforestation and energy consumption.

 **A Breakdown of how chocolate contributes to eutrophication:\
 Raw Material Production:** A major component of chocolate production is cocoa farming, which leads to deforestation, soil degradation and the use of fertilisers and other agrochemical products, all of which can contribute to nutrient runoff into waterways, leading to eutrophication.\
 \
-**Manufacturing Processes:** In chocolate manufacturing, the intensive processes such as drying, roasting and refining can contribute to greenhouse gas emissions and energy consumption.\
+**Manufacturing Processes** In chocolate manufacturing, the intensive processes such as drying, roasting and refining can contribute to greenhouse gas emissions and energy consumption.\
 \
-**Packaging and Transportation** The packaging materials used for chocolate and the transportation of cocoa beans and finished products can have impact on the environment, which includes the depletion of resources and waste generation.
+**Packaging and Transportation** The packaging materials used for chocolate and the transportation of cocoa beans and finished products can have an impact on the environment, which includes the depletion of resources and waste generation.

 **Water Footprint** The production of cocoa and chocolate needs a lot of water and water pollution from agricultural runoff and industrial processes contributes to eutrophication.\
 \